Updated on January 18th, 2023 by Nathan Parsh

 However, some stocks offer a generous dividends with a wide margin of safety.

 With this in mind, we created a complete list of high-dividend stocks.

-You can download your free complete list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:
+You can download your free full list of all securities with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

 Dow Inc. (DOW) is currently offering a well-covered 4.8% dividend.
 This article will analyze Dow’s business, growth prospects, and dividend safety.

 Dow Inc. is a standalone company that was spun off from its former parent, DowDuPont, in 2019.
 DowDuPont has broken into three publicly traded, standalone companies, with the former Materials Science business being the new Dow.